 If your school or ECE center is just starting a Farm to School program, you should apply for the Farm to School and Early Care First Bite Grant.

 The Farm to School Full Tray Grant is intended for school districts that have some Farm to School experience and want to grow their Farm to School programming and expand local procurement from Minnesota producers.

-The amount of funding each school district is eligible for is based on the number of reimbursable lunches and breakfasts served in October 2021, using this formula: meals served x 20 cents x 10 months.
+The amount of funding each school district is eligible for is based on the number of reimbursable lunches and breakfasts served in October 2022 as a part of the NSLP, using this formula: NSLP meals served x 10 cents x 12 months.

 Projects must enhance and expand existing procurement and consumption of Minnesota grown and raised foods.
 This may include but is not limited to: